imalberto/photonews/README.md

 photonews
 =========

-"FooBar" app to show example usage of "modown" family of components.
+Example web application to show usage of "modown" family of components.

 ## Instructions